 The individual strengths and gifts that each of us has to offer are part of a big picture.
 Their impact depends on how aware we are for each other’s strengths and gifts, and how well we work together.
-Appreciating each other’s contributions by helping each other find the right help at the right time creates an environment that promotes autonomy, resilience and wellbeing.
+Appreciating each other’s contributions by asking about and utilising what people bring to the table fosters an environment that promotes autonomy, wellbeing and resilience for everyone involved.

 INTENTION SHAPES HOW WE PERCEIVE EACH OTHER

 Prioritizing deficits is a natural human response to any kind of stressful situation.
 When it comes to helping each other through difficult times, we can make a point of widening our perception to include and strengthen what is otherwise often overlooked.

 Putting intention into practice